Manual for Academic Communication Skills

 The Handboek Academische Communicatieve Vaardigheden (HACV; Manual for Academic Communication Skills), formerly known as Noordster, provides Dutch language support for lecturers and students in higher education.

 For students the HACV contains a great number of handouts with recommendations and guidelines on how to approach writing assignments and other communicative tasks in Dutch, such as holding a presentation or interview, writing strategies and making reference to sources.

-Lecturers are offered tools for training students in the field of Dutch communication skills (written and oral) as well as ideas and suggestions for integrating assignments in their subject teaching.
+Lecturers are offered tools for training students in the field of Dutch communication skills as well as ideas and suggestions for integrating assignments in their subject teaching.